rd-alliance/metadata-directory/use_cases/obis-ocean-biogeographic-information-system.md

 ---
-title: OBIS - Ocean Biogeographic Information System
+title: OBIS (Ocean Biogeographic Information System)
 slug: obis-ocean-biogeographic-information-system
 description: <p>A data repository for marine species datasets from all of the world's oceans; it uses an extension of <a href="../standards/darwin-core.html">Darwin